SakanaAI/Kamon/README.md

          [1., 1., 1.,  ..., 1., 1., 1.],
          [1., 1., 1.,  ..., 1., 1., 1.]]]), [49, 1366, 1252])

+The dependency parsing of the crest descriptions, along with their translation into English in `index_parsed_claude_all.jsonl` and `index_parsed_claude_all_translated_claude.jsonl`, respectively, were performed using Claude 3.5 Sonnet.

 # Synthetic examples

 Kamon are theoretically open-ended since one can create new designs by combining